marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 ???
 Info "Screenshot"
     <img src='../../images/cloudpaks/cp4ba/rpaserver/LDAPStep9.jpg'   align="top"  style = "float">

-4) Add your RPA user and give Acces to all roles.
+4) Add your RPA user and give Access to all roles.

 5) Logout of the Cloud Pak dashboard and close your browser.